 Florida Pedestrian Accident Statistics

-According to the Miami Herald, Florida has the highest rate of pedestrian deaths in the nation.
-Over the ten year period 2008-2017, there were on average pedestrian deaths in the state per day.
+According to the Miami Herald, Florida has the second highest rate of pedestrian deaths in the nation.
+The amount of pedestrian accidents increased 31% in the first six months of 2021.
 And those numbers don’t even count the huge number of pedestrians who do not die but still suffer severe, life-changing injuries in collisions with automobiles.

 Why such high rates of pedestrian accidents in the Sunshine State?
 The blame lies with a combination of factors.
 In designing a wealth of wide, multilane streets and long blocks, road designers in Florida prioritized vehicle speed over pedestrian friendliness.